enokidotsite/enoki/readme.md

-<h1 align="center">Enoki</h1>
+<h1 align="center">🍄 Enoki</h1>

 Enoki is a powerfully simple set of tools and interfaces for creating and managing websites and single-page-apps.
 It’s as vanilla as possible, meant to get out of your way, and play nice with traditional tooling as well as unique environments, such as the peer-to-peer [Beaker Browser](https://beakerbrowser.com).

-Although fully-featured, it is still early in Enoki development.
+Although fully-featured, Enoki is still early in development.
 Support for other frameworks and syntax styles are on the roadmap.
 If something you’d like to see is missing, please feel free to contribute!

 ## Features